richard-weinhold/pomato/docs/model_formulation.rst

   \quad &\forall z \in \mathcal{Z}, t \in \mathcal{T}\\

+POMATO will choose the angle and PTDF formulation depending on the chosen configuration.
+Generally, when most lines are part of the optimization, like in nodal pricing, the angle formulation is much faster.
+When only a small subset of lines is relevant or contingency cases are used, the PTDF formulation is better.
+Zonal application will always use the PTDF formulation.

 Beside nodal/zonal transmission network representations, tranport constraints can be includes as net trans capacities (NTC), that directly constraint the commercial exchange.
+These constraints can be configured to only apply to commercial exchange from and to a subset of zones.

 .. math::
   \mathit{EX}_{z,zz,t} &\leq \mathit{ntc}_{z,zz} \quad &\forall z \in \mathcal{Z}, t \in \mathcal{T}\\